artiemar/CSE-676-Final/README.md

 Nandini Chinta <br>
 Venkata Krishna Boinepally

-Please use the environments.yml to create a conda environment for reproducing the results.
+<i>Please use the environments.yml to create a conda environment for reproducing the results.</i>

 ### Brief Outline: